axemonkey/blog.clivemurray.com/src/pages/guitars.md

 This guitar started life as a [JEM777DY](http://ibanez.wikia.com/wiki/JEM777), and was sold to me by a friend in need of cash in around 2001.
 It was in quite a state cosmetically at that point, with several large dings and chips down to the wood.
 This led me to think about customising the finish, and the results were... divisive.
 Personally I love the thing - it’s my trusty workhorse guitar, but it still plays like a dream and I love its "modified" look. ;-)

-For more about how its unique finish was achieved, see [YouTube](http://www.youtube.com/watch?v=NVOa5CVgP-Q)[videos](http://www.youtube.com/watch?v=6c6KSAQIivM) curated by my friend [James](http://en.wikipedia.org/wiki/James_McIlroy_%28musician%29).
+For more about how its unique finish was achieved, see [YouTube](http://www.youtube.com/watch?v=NVOa5CVgP-Q) [videos](http://www.youtube.com/watch?v=6c6KSAQIivM) curated by my friend [James](http://en.wikipedia.org/wiki/James_McIlroy_%28musician%29).
 Be warned, the internet did not approve of my methods and has left comments to that effect.

-I have also swapped out the pickups for (of course) a [Bare Knuckle](https://bareknucklepickups.co.uk/)[Miracle Man](https://bareknucklepickups.co.uk/main/pickups.php?cat=humbuckers&amp;sub=contemporary&amp;pickup=miracle_man) matched set (with push-me/pull-you coil-splitting option on the tone knob) and now it absolutely roars.
+I have also swapped out the pickups for (of course) a [Bare Knuckle](https://bareknucklepickups.co.uk/) [Miracle Man](https://bareknucklepickups.co.uk/main/pickups.php?cat=humbuckers&amp;sub=contemporary&amp;pickup=miracle_man) matched set (with push-me/pull-you coil-splitting option on the tone knob) and now it absolutely roars.

 *Serial number: 882181*